Insulated Concrete Block Models

 The inserts come in two sizes; Long and Short.
 Each fits into its corresponding block cavity.
 The inserts are 3/8″ taller than the block in order to insulate the horizontal mortar joints.
 The vertical mortar joints are insulated due to the overlapping feature (from block-to-block) of the short insert.
 The “whole wall” is insulated, not just individual block.

 The inserts are Expanded Polystyrene (EPS) and not only provide excellent insulation, but have other favorable properties such as; they are non-toxic, do not “out-gas”, have minimal flame spread characteristics, and are manufactured with a closed looped steam process that has virtually no carbon footprint on the earth.
-For more detailed test data please visit foam testing.

 The System 12